 Preparing food for freezing can significantly impact its quality when it's thawed and cooked.
 Here's some additional information:

 Blanching: Before freezing many types of vegetables, it's recommended to blanch them.
-Blanching is the process of briefly boiling vegetables and then quickly cooling them in ice water.
-This process helps to preserve the color, texture, and nutritional value of the vegetables.
+Blanching is briefly boiling vegetables and then quickly cooling them in ice water.
+This process helps preserve the vegetables' color, texture, and nutritional value.
 Here's how to do it:

 - Boil a large pot of water.